open-feature/flagd/README.md

 ![logical architecture of flagd](docs/images/flagd-logical-architecture.jpg) *High level, logical architecture of flagd*

+> Want to experiment without installing anything?
+[Try flagd in your browser now on Killercoda.](https://killercoda.com/open-feature/scenario/flagd-demo)

 1. flagd can be run as a standalone-binary or container.
 [Download and install flagd or run it as a container](docs/usage/installation_options.md)

 2. Start flagd: